-Ensemble theatre artist, flower farmer, and co-owner of Willow Wisp Organic Farm.
+Theatre artist, flower farmer, and co-owner of Willow Wisp Organic Farm.
 Tannis has directed and performed in over 30 original theatre productions in the US and Canada.
-Current projects include Out of Mind, a touring neuroscience collaboration on the subject of depression, Stone Soup Cooking Class, an all-ages cooking play and video series, and Shakespeare on the Farm, set to premiere in 2019.
-Tannis teaches ensemble and devised theatre in schools and universities.
+Current projects include Stone Soup Cooking Class (writer/performer), Shakespeare on the Farm (director/performer), and the upcoming Dream on the Farm (director).
 Prior to starting Farm Arts Collective, she was a founding co-artistic director of NACL Theatre with whom she created The Weather Project and Courage.
 Awards: Women and the Arts and Media Collaboration Award 2019.